Understanding Cutaneous Vasculitis: Symptoms, Causes, Diagnosis, and Treatment

 In some instances, cutaneous vasculitis may be associated with systemic symptoms such as fever, malaise, arthralgia, and myalgia.
 These symptoms necessitate a thorough evaluation to rule out systemic vasculitis.

-Diagnosing Cutaneous Vasculitis
+How is Cutaneous Vasculitis Diagnosed?

 A comprehensive approach is essential for the accurate diagnosis of cutaneous vasculitis.
 This typically involves a combination of clinical evaluation, laboratory tests, and histopathological examination.